10up/windows-azure-storage/readme.txt

 = 4.2.0 =
 * Added ability to setup Azure settings using constants in wp-config.php file
+* Fixed media popup to work properly with multiple editors on a page

 = 4.1.0 =
 * Added error message when SimpleXML library is not found